 When choosing the right solar panel for your home, here is what you should look for:

-- Choose a commonly installed brand: Examples of commonly installed brands include Jinko, LG, Qcells, Trina, JA Solar and Flex.
+- Choose a commonly installed brand: Examples of commonly installed brands include Jinko, LG, Qcells, Trina, JA Solar.

 - Make sure the panels have strong warranties: Look for at least 10 year product warranty and 25 years performance warranty.